neoking89/owlsight/README.md

 - `top_k`: The number of search results to return.
 - `search_query`: The search query to use for RAG.
 When ENTER is pressed and `active` is true, the search results can be seen directly in the console.

-Here's an example of what the deault configuration looks
+Here's an example of what the default configuration looks like:

-like:

 ```json